Project Muse: History

 Project MUSE was founded in 1993 as a joint project between the Johns Hopkins University Press and the Milton S. Eisenhower Library at the Johns Hopkins University.
 With grants from the Andrew W. Mellon Foundation and the National Endowment for the Humanities, Project MUSE was launched online alongside the JHU Press Journals in 1995.
-Beginning in 2000, journals from other scholarly publishers were integrated into MUSE's online collections.
-Additional publishers have added journals each subsequent year.
-In January 2012, a new interface was launched which incorporated its current journal collection with electronic books published by members of the University Press Content Consortium (UPCC).
+In January 2012, MUSE launched its eBook Collections on the platform in collaboration with the University Press Content Consortium (UPCC), fully integrating them for search and discovery alongside its established journal collections.

-The platform is powered by the WAIS searching utility called SWISH (Simple Web Indexing System for Humans), which allows Boolean searching in single issues, volumes, or across all 40+ titles.
-In cases where footnotes exist in articles, the footnote number is presented as a hyperlink to the article's bibliography or notes section.
+Project MUSE announced in 2023 the launch of its Subscribe to Open (S2O) program, an open access initiative launched in 2025.
+This program allows participating journals to make their content freely available to all readers if a minimum subscription revenue threshold is met during the year.
+In 2024, Project MUSE said it will continue to serve libraries worldwide with access to a wide range of humanities and social science research materials, including thousands of open access books and several open access journals.

 Journals

 Project MUSE offers tiered-pricing structures to meet budgetary and research needs of subscribing institutions.
+Project Muse is also the sole source of full-text versions of journal titles from a number of university presses and scholarly societies.